 Due to its small thermal neutron absorption cross-section, zirconium metal has excellent nuclear properties.
 Because of this characteristic, zirconium is used as a structural material for nuclear-powered aircraft carriers, nuclear submarines, and civil power generation reactors, as a cladding for uranium fuel elements, etc. This kind of zirconium is called nuclear-grade zirconium.
 Nuclear-grade zirconium is an important strategic metal of the country and is closely related to the development of the nuclear industry.

 Zirconium dioxide is a non-toxic and odorless white solid.
 It has sufficient stability to alkali solutions and many acidic solutions.
-It is suitable for precision ceramics, electronic ceramics, optical lenses, glass additives, electro-soluble zirconium bricks, ceramic pigments, enamel, artificial gems, refractory materials, grinding and polishing industries.
+It is suitable for precision ceramics, electronic ceramics, optical lenses, glass additives, electro-soluble zirconium bricks, ceramic pigments, enamel, artificial gems, refractory materials, and grinding and polishing industries.

 Zirconium silicate is an important variety of traditional zirconium products.
 As a high-quality and inexpensive ceramic glaze opacifier, it is mainly used in the production of colored glaze for architectural ceramics, daily-use ceramics, and electric porcelain.
 In addition, it is also widely used in advanced refractory materials, precision casting, emulsified glass, and other industries.